 - Latency: Look for low latency to ensure responsive gameplay.

-- Speed: Choose a plan with sufficient download and upload speeds, such as NBN 50 or higher.
+- Speed: Choose an NBN plan for gaming with sufficient download and upload speeds, such as NBN 50 or higher.

 - Data: Opt for an unlimited data plan to avoid restrictions on game downloads and updates.